M0hammadrezaShakouri/ID3-Algorithm/README.md

-# ID3-Algorithm

-# Decision Tree Implementation using ID3 Algorithm (Python)
+# Decision Tree: ID3 Algorithm

-This repository contains a Python implementation of Decision Trees using the ID3 algorithm from scratch.
+This repository contains a Python implementation of ID3 algorithm from scratch.

 ## Datasets